Puneeth-Abhishek-6622/Round-4-IIITH/README.md

 # 🎭 Speech Emotion Recognition using Indian Emotional Speech Corpora (IESC)

-## 📌 Overview
-This project is a **Speech Emotion Recognition (SER) system** that classifies emotions from speech audio using **MFCC features** and multiple machine learning models, including **CNN, LSTM, SVM, and XGBoost**.
-The goal is to analyze and compare different models for accuracy and effectiveness in detecting emotions from Indian speech data.

 ## 📂 Dataset
 We use the **Indian Emotional Speech Corpora (IESC)** dataset, which consists of **600 audio files** recorded by **8 North Indian speakers** across **five emotions**:
 - 😠 **Anger**